 That to earth’s cares he might be reconciled.

-The fourth lines of the poem leads a reader, through enjambment, into the fifth line.
+The next four lines of the poem lead a reader, through enjambment, into the fifth line.
 Fortune cut the text off after the word “day,” an unnatural stopping point.
 This forces a reader forward and into the rest of the narrative.
 He is describing how Poe’s “feverish,” meaning both sick and restless, “day” was filled with inspiring dreams.
-Here again is another example of the speaker elevating Poe to the highest level possible.
+Here again, is another example of the speaker elevating Poe to the highest level possible.
 There is a steady romanticization of Poe’s life.

 Not one of all Columbia’s tuneful choir